ScriabinOp8No12/Go-puzzles-website/README.md

 - `POST /api/sgfs`: Upload new SGFs to the current user's SGF table
 - `PATCH /api/sgfs/:sgf_id`: Edit the SGF name, player names, or player ranks
 - `POST /api/sgfs/:sgf_id/puzzles`: Create a new puzzle from the user's SGF
-- `GET /api/sgfs/:sgf_id/puzzles/:puzzle_id/mistakes`: Get the move numbers of the largest point mistakes according to KataGo
+- `GET /api/sgfs/:sgf_id/puzzles/:puzzle_id/mistakes`: Get the move numbers of the largest point mistakes according to KataGo.
+Use heuristics, something like 10-12 simple rules to tell Katago how to look for a good puzzle with clear right/wrong answers!
-- `DELETE /api/sgfs/:sgf_id`: Delete an SGF (probably don't want on delete cascade?)
+- `DELETE /api/sgfs/:sgf_id`: Delete an SGF (do NOT delete the puzzles with it)

 ### Puzzles (Endpoints for public puzzles, which are separated from the user's puzzles created from the user's SGFs)

 - `GET /api/puzzles`: Get all public puzzles with optional query parameters for rank and category filters.
 Paginate to limit number of puzzles per page.
-- `PATCH /api/puzzles/:puzzle_id`: Edit the move number, description, category, and other info of the public puzzle (need verification / priviledges / reputation)
+- `PATCH /api/puzzles/:puzzle_id`: Edit the description, category, and other info of the public puzzle (need verification / priviledges / reputation)
 - `DELETE /api/puzzles/:puzzle_id`: Delete a public puzzle (Must be admin)

 ### Users (Endpoints of user specific info.
 Includes the user's completed puzzles and account information like user's rank, count of solved puzzles, as well as ability to change username, password, and email)

 - `GET /api/users/:user_id/puzzles/completed?source=[own|public]`: Get all completed puzzles of the current user, filtered by source.
 The optional source query parameter can be set to own to return only puzzles created from the user’s private SGFs, or public to return only puzzles created from public puzzles.
 If the source parameter is not provided, all completed puzzles (user's own puzzles and public puzzles) are returned.
-- `GET /api/users/:user_id`: Get the user's ranking (elo), number of total puzzles completed with a count of each category, accuracy rating when solving public puzzles, and account creation date
+- `GET /api/users/:user_id`: Get the user's ranking (elo), number of total puzzles completed, and a count of puzzle completed for each category

+### Features for later

+- `POST /api/sgfs/:sgf_id/puzzles/:puzzle_id/practice`: [OPTIONAL FOR NOW] Play against AI from a specific move and get accuracy rating
+- `POST /api/puzzles/:puzzle_id/practice`: [OPTIONAL FOR NOW] Play against AI from a specific move and get accuracy rating
 - `POST /api/users/:user_id/ranking`: Set initial user's ranking (don't allow it to be changed later)
 - `PATCH /api/users/:user_id/username`: Edit the user's username
 - `PATCH /api/users/:user_id/password`: Edit the user's password
 - `PATCH /api/users/:user_id/email`: Edit the user's email
 - `DELETE /api/users/:user_id`: Delete the user's account

-### Possible features

-- `POST /api/sgfs/:sgf_id/puzzles/:puzzle_id/practice`: [OPTIONAL FOR NOW] Play against AI from a specific move and get accuracy rating
-- `POST /api/puzzles/:puzzle_id/practice`: [OPTIONAL FOR NOW] Play against AI from a specific move and get accuracy rating

 ## USER AUTHENTICATION/AUTHORIZATION